Solar Rebate & STC Calculator Australia

 The Small-scale Technology Certificate (STC) rebate provides approximately $2,000-$4,500 off solar system costs depending on system size and location.
 STCs are created based on expected electricity generation over the system's lifetime and sold to reduce your upfront cost.
 Your installer handles the paperwork and applies the discount automatically.

-In 2025, a typical 6.6kW solar system receives approximately $2,500-$3,200 in STC rebates depending on your location's solar zone.
+In 2026, a typical 6.6kW solar system may receive roughly $1,300-$1,900 in federal STC value depending on your location's solar zone, install date and STC market value.
 Northern areas (Zone 1-2) receive more STCs than southern areas (Zone 3-4).
 The rebate decreases each year and will phase out by 2030.

 When does the solar rebate end?

 The STC rebate reduces by approximately one-fifteenth each year until 2030, when the scheme ends completely.
 Installing solar sooner means you receive more STCs and a larger rebate.
-In 2025, you still receive a significant rebate, but waiting reduces your potential savings.
+In 2026, you can still receive a meaningful rebate, but waiting reduces your potential savings.

 Do I need to apply for the STC rebate?